Danvu772/discordScrape/README.md

 This python tool will scrape all of your messages and processes your data into JSON.

 As of now, the tool works <i>very</i> slowly.
-In my experience, scraping approximately 201,873 messages took more than an hour, and it took another hour to parse the table after the html was found. not good numbers :(
+In my experience, scraping approximately 201,873 messages took 30-40 minutes.

 ## Setup